 Why Securing SaaS Data for Google Workspace is a Must

 While Google Workspace is an exceptionally secure SaaS application platform, it cannot protect you from data loss or corruption.
 There is no guaranteed method to recover data lost resulting from human error, malware, sync errors, and/or insiders with malicious intent.
-This issue is prominent enough that Google recommends third-party Google Workspace backup as a necessary way for point-in-time recovery.
+This issue is prominent enough that Google recommends backing up Google Workspace through a third party as a necessary way for point-in-time recovery.

 What is the Native Google Workspace Backup Solution?